commitech/blackbird/docs/method.md

 `user` : User object.
 Required parameter : `id`

+*Authorization : This method must only be called by admin.
+Call from a non-admin will result in a Unauthorized Access error.*

 ### user/edit_user

 Parameter :

 `user` : User object.
 Required parameter : `id`.
 Optional parameter (only those parameter to change) : `name`, `matric_number`, `contact`, `email`, `cell`, `position`, `is_noitifcation`, `status`, `is_admin`, `tracking`, `is_duty`

+*Authorization : This method must only be called by admin or a non-admin the user that is specified.
+Call from other user will result in a Unauthorized Access error.

+If the caller is admin, then all parameter of the user object is considered.
+If the caller is the non-admin user, then only `contact` and `email` will be considered, since the user can't change it's `status`, for example.*

 ### user/edit_password